elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/module-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Module Pattern is another prevalent JavaScript design pattern for keeping our code clean, separated, and organized.
-A module is a piece of self-contained code that can be updated without affecting other components.
-As the concept of access modifier is not supported in JavaScript, the modules help in mimicking the behavior of private/public access hence providing encapsulation.<br/>
+      <strong>Interview Response:</strong> Another popular JavaScript design pattern for keeping our code tidy, segregated, and organized is the Module Pattern.
+A module is a standalone code that may be modified without impacting other components.
+Because the concept of an access modifier is not supported in JavaScript, the aid of the module in mimicking the behavior of private/public access, thereby ensuring encapsulation.<br/>
     </div>
     <div>
 </div><br />